IMMM-SFA/gamut/paper/paper.md

 ### Summary

 Most cities in the United States withdraw surface water to meet public water supply needs.
 The lands on which this water is generated are often developed for human activities&mdash;such as agriculture, mining, and industry&mdash;that may compete for water resources or contaminate water supplies.
 Cities are thereby connected to other sectors through their water supply catchments.
-This connection is an example of an multisectoral urban teleconnection, which is a "conceptual framework that explicitly links land changes to underlying urbanization dynamics" [@Seto:2012].The Geospatial Analytics for Multisectoral Urban Teleconnections (`gamut`) package provides national-scale information on these teleconnections by combining land use data with hydrological analysis to characterize urban source watershed human interactions across the conterminous United States (Figure 1).
+This connection is an example of an multisectoral urban teleconnection, which is a "conceptual framework that explicitly links land changes to underlying urbanization dynamics" [@Seto:2012].
+The Geospatial Analytics for Multisectoral Urban Teleconnections (`gamut`) package provides national-scale information on these teleconnections by combining land use data with hydrological analysis to characterize urban source watershed human interactions across the conterminous United States (Figure 1).

 ![The `gamut` package analyzes urban cities and their watersheds all across the conterminous U.S. As shown in the figure, it can look at characteristics like land use inside watershed boundaries.](gamut_figure.png){ width=95% }